IgnacioCodingMarathons/FNF-MetalEngine/README.md

 Engine based in Psych 1.0.4 with modcharts like NotITG and compatible with hxcodec videos from Psych mods 0.6.3 and 0.7.3.

-Follow the [Plus Engine notices on WhatsApp](https://whatsapp.com/channel/0029Vb6hfI9LdQeeQhhm5L1U) for updates, tips, and more.

 ## Contributors

 <table>